Composition plays a vital role in how your photograph turns out.

 If you want to explore further composition tips, I recommend checking out these videos by Julia Trotti and The Art of Photography (as well as the one listed in the previous section):

-The composition brings together the elements in a frame in a presentable way and allows the main focus onto the subject of interest.
+The composition brings together the elements in a frame in a presentable way and allows the main focus on the subject of interest.

 It is composition alone that brings everything together without which a photograph cannot be made.